 Whether because of travel, vacation time, or sick leave; it is almost inevitable that some space in a dedicated office will go underutilized from time to time.
 By allowing businesses and employees to select a rental agreement—often monthly—that fits their schedule, flexible workspaces can eliminate costly underutilization. nUnfortunately, this very commitment to flexibility can lead to some big downsides that are unique to co-working spaces.

 Flexible spaces can be distracting, hard to manage effectively, and, most worryingly, here one day and gone the next.

 Having All Your Eggs in One Precarious Basket

-Because of that “knowledge exchange” culture that we mentioned earlier, coworking spaces can actually make it harder to get deep work done between excessive noise and unplanned (read: unwelcomed) desk visits.
+Because of that “knowledge exchange” culture that we mentioned earlier, co-working spaces can actually make it harder to get deep work done between excessive noise and unplanned (read: unwelcome) desk visits.

 Difficulty of Administration

 One of the biggest business challenges of a flexible workspace may be office administration.
 When workers are distributed and coming in and out all all times of the day, it can be hard to get everyone together for important trainings or to fill out new paperwork.
 Sometimes, it’s just easier having all workers under one roof.